GUIDE TO COMPARING SENIOR LIVING OPTIONS

 Senior living checklist

 We encourage you to visit several communities to help decide which option provides the vibrant lifestyle, amenities and care services you’re looking for.
-To make side-by-side comparisons easier, download the comparison checklist to make notes and keep track of the important aspects of each community.
+To make side-by-side comparisons easier, download our comparison checklist to make notes and keep track of the important aspects of each community.

 Be mindful of the following when touring communities: